tuskyapp/Tusky/doc/ViewModelInterface.md

 Similarly, `RecyclerView.Adapter` provides its own `loadStateFlow`, which communicates information about the loading state of data in to the adapter.

-For `NotificationsViewModel` I have found it helpful to provide flows that separate the following types
+For `NotificationsViewModel` I have found it helpful to provide flows to separate the following types

 - `PagingData` in to the adapter